home

 Formalizing

-Recently, I got thinking about those again, researched a bit and think I've discovered they've not been examined yet.
+Recently, I got thinking about those kinds of graphs again, researched a bit and think I've discovered they've not been looked at in detail yet.
 I'll call those kinds of graphs or networks "pergraphs".

 Basic Definitions